cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

   ../stdlib/strtol.c: No such file or directory.
 ```

-Here, `gdb` is telling you that it *can't* "step into" the code for
+Here, GDB is telling you that it *can't* "step into" the code for
 `strtol`, because it can't find the original source code for that
 function,
 nor can it find any "debugging symbols" for it.
 (To save disk space, C runtime
 libraries are normally shipped without either of those – though it is
 possible to install them if you wish.)
+A quick fix is to type `f` for `finish`, which will finish running the current function, and so should get you
+back to the C code the function was called from.

 You'll get a similar error if you try to "step into" the `errno`
 variable. `errno` isn't a library *function*, but  is a global symbol defined